Categories

 Pro-Tip: Always have a backup plan in case of weather, closures, or temper tantrums.

-On this particular trip, we knew we wanted to tackle a few different states, in our quest to visit all 50 states.
+On this particular trip, we knew we wanted to tackle a few different states in our quest to visit all 50 states.
 So, it was time to look at neighboring states.
 West Virginia is bordered by Ohio, Pennsylvania, Maryland, Virginia, and Kentucky.
-The kids have already been to Virginia and Kentucky, so we focused our attention on Pennsylvania and Maryland, since they can easily be paired together.
-Plus, our kids favorite city is DC, so this gave us an excuse for a return visit.
+The kids have already been to Virginia and Kentucky, so we focused on Pennsylvania and Maryland since they can easily be paired together.
+Plus, our kid’s favorite city is DC, so this gave us an excuse for a return visit.

 Many popular museums require you to reserve a timeslot for your visit.
 While you’re researching things to do in your location of choice, be sure to make note of this.
 For instance, in DC many of the Smithsonian’s require you to have a timed ticket that you can reserve 30 days out.
 I set a reminder on my phone or Alexa to look into tickets.